Democrats in the United States are heaping praise on Republican senator Susan Collins for taking a stand against her party’s health reforms.

 But it’s too bad the left doesn’t extend the same gratitude to conservative purists who joined her.

 None of the other supposedly moderate Republicans in the Senate supported Collins in her fight against the rushed effort to replace Obamacare.
 They all caved to right-wing pressure.

 Mike Lee of Utah, Ron Johnson of Wisconsin, Jerry Moran of Kansas and Rand Paul of Kentucky held firm.

 These four senators want a very different health-care system.
 Unlike Collins and the Democrats, they felt their party’s effort didn’t go far enough in dismantling Barack Obama’s legacy.

-Yet the two sides could make common cause against the way in which Mitch McConnell and Paul Ryan were trying to overhaul one-sixth of the American economy.
+Yet the two sides were able to make common cause against the way in which Mitch McConnell and Paul Ryan were attempting to overhaul one-sixth of the American economy.